xenobiolab/xenoquant/README.md

         └── EXPERIMENT_METADATA_B24_B25.csv
 ```

+The sample data is intended as a minimal reproducible analysis and smoke test of
+the full pipeline.
+It is smaller than the full datasets used for manuscript
+model training.

+### Environment and parameters

-Before running the examples, create and activate the environment, then verify
+Before running `xenoquant_pipe.py`, create and activate the environment, then
-that `lib/xr_params.py` points to your local Dorado binary and model:
+verify that `lib/xr_params.py` points to your local Dorado binary and model:

 ```bash
 conda env create -f xenoquant-re.yml